Magic Kingdom Park

 Take a midday break

 Early afternoon is a good time to ease off the big rides and enjoy the park at a slower pace.
 Watch a show like Walt Disney’s Carousel of Progress, Monsters, Inc. Laugh Floor, or Country Bear Musical Jamboree.
-Grab a meal at an air-conditioned restaurant.
+Grab a meal in an air-conditioned restaurant.
 Browse the shops on Main Street, U.S.A.
-Standby lines pick back up later, but you will be rested and ready.
+Standby lines pick back up later, but you’ll be rested and ready.

 For multigenerational groups